github/gh-ost/doc/understanding-output.md

 Status frequency:
 - In the first `60` seconds `gh-ost` emits a status entry every `1` second.
-- Then, up till `3` miinutes into operation, status shows every `5` seconds.
+- Then, up till `3` minutes into operation, status shows every `5` seconds.
 - It then drops down to once per `30` seconds
 - But goes into once-per-`5`-seconds again when it estimates < `3` minutes ETA
 - And once per `1` second when it estimates < `1` minute ETA